Effective Date: 17 June 2019 Download the Financial Services Guide (PDF, 3.6MB)

 The PDS contains information about the financial product and will assist you in making an informed decision about the product.

-If you are provided with personal financial product advice we may also issue you with a Statement of Advice (SoA).
-The SoA will contain:
+If you are provided with personal financial product advice we will present you with a written Statement of Advice (SoA).
+The SoA will describe:

 Financial services and products we are authorised to provide